folio-org/okapi/doc/module-requirements.md

 As we start to build more FOLIO modules, not all of them based on RMB – and as we start to see third-parties creating modules in potentially any language using any tools -– we need to tersely and explicitly summarise what requirements a piece of software must meet to function as a FOLIO module.

-The document that summarises these requirements in three sections:
+This document summarises these requirements in three sections:
 1. What you need to do to run under Okapi.
 2. What you need to do to run on Index Data/EBSCO CI.
 3. Best practice (health-check WSAPIs, etc.)